Birds of Prey

 ‘… but scavenging is not the life for you.
 The eagles perhaps, but not you.’

-‘I can’t help but agree,’ as he anxiously adjusts his footing.
-‘Do you know of what the witch doctor wishes to palaver?’
+‘I cannot help but agree,’ as he anxiously adjusts his footing.
+‘Do you know of what the witch doctor wishes to send during my palaver with him tonight?’

-The osprey displays confusion and The Vultress drops her gaze to the still waters.
+Hiletos displays confusion.
+Vultress drops her gaze to the still waters.
 Not a single wave churns.
 The surface is a mirror; the Birds of Prey are perched on a lone branch caught between two deep, infinite skies.

-‘Even if you will not admit it to yourself, you know it as well as I.’
+‘Even if you will not admit it to yourself, Sea Hawk, you know it as well as I.’

-With that The Vultress takes off and madly gains altitude before settling into a gentle waft.
+That sent, The Vultress flaps wing and gains altitude before settling into a gentle waft.
 She glides back to The Sticks alone, deep in thought.

-Last night’s gamehunting endeavor was quite a successful one.
-Moments after Lúaloch emerged from his sleepy hollow he heard the unmistakable thump of the beating of a ‘munkie’s heart from below.
+Last night’s gamehunting endeavor was a successful one.
+Moments after Lúaloch emerged from his hollow he heard the unmistakable thump’thump of the beating of a ‘munkie’s heart from below.
 He slowly glanced down and, son of a munk’, there it was, just sitting there panting.
-It tried to make a move for one of the many holes in the long pile of rocks and stones, but the owl was too fast.
+It tried to make a move for one of the many holes in the long pile of rocks when it noticed the phantasm descending from above, but the owl was too fast.
 The owl is always too fast.
-But the ‘munkie should rejoice – its cycle has been brought one flap closer to completion, and soon the inland giant village will grow a healthy crop.
+Had it the brains the ‘munkie would have rejoiced – its cycle had been brought one flap closer to completion, and soon the inland giant village would grow a healthy crop.

-The owl’s tree stands at the end of a long wall of piled rocks, likely left by those who came before the current giants claimed their residence from the strange cloaked beings.
-The owl’s lived in this valley ever since it was an actual valley and he never saw those two before the day the giants appeared from below the waterfall.
-They didn’t possess a bad aura, yet their presence felt off all the same.
+The owl’s tree stands at the end of a long wall of piled rocks, likely left behind by whoever lived here before the current tribe of giants claimed their residence from the strange cloaked beings.
+The owl’s lived in this valley ever since it was an actual valley and he never saw those two cloaks before the day the giants appeared from below the waterfall.
+They didn’t possess a malignant aura, yet their presence felt off all the same.
 Displaced, one could say, or perhaps unstuck.
-Or perhaps they lived here all along and they simply evaded the eyes of the old owl, it’s surely possible.
-Tremendously unlikely, believe you me, but possible; only one denizen in these forests has been known to evade the owl, a landwalker of a tan coat, its tail the length of its body, its eyes a ghostly yellow green.
+Or perhaps they lived here all along and they simply evaded the eyes of the old witch doctor, it’s surely possible.
+Tremendously unlikely, believe you me, but possible; only one denizen in these forests has been known to evade the owl, a landwalker of a tan coat, its tail the length of its body, its eyes a ghostly yellow-green.

-But that beast hasn’t shown up for many’a cycle.
-There is a new beast in the valley today, that much is sure, but The Beast raises no qualms in the owl.
-He is a wingflapper and it is a lakebreather, and that’s all the witch doctor needs to know about the subject.
+But that beast hasn’t shown its face for many’a cycle.
+There is a new beast in the valley today, that much is sure, but The Beast has no quarrel with the owl.
+Lúaloch is a wingflapper and The Beast is a lakebreather, and that’s all the witch doctor needs to know on the subject.

-Lúaloch nods off, not entirely on purpose, and the Lord of The Sticks is left to wait.
+Lúaloch nods off, not entirely on purpose.
+The Lord of The Sticks is left to wait.

-If the channel wasn’t open, Lysander would have torn it open by talon and beak.
+If the channel was not open, Lysander would have torn it open by talon and beak.

-‘You’ve gone mad, Hilaetos, and you’ll not drag us down with you!’
+‘You’ve gone mad, Sea Hawk, and you’ll not drag us down with you!’

 The osprey perches alone on a skinny tree branch.
 Below him, perched on a branch of a different tree, stands the pair eagles.
-The vulture flock and the dayguard have both returned to the keep and the bat boxes stir as the nightguard begins to wake.
+The vulture flock and the dayguard have both returned to the keep.
+The many batboxes stir as the nightguard begins to wake.

 The osprey flaps his wings once, and swiftly at that, as if to wave the bald eagle off.
 Lysandra shoots Hilaetos a sour look for this, but sends nothing.